 For students interested in a career in chiropractic medicine, the NUHS Doctor of Chiropractic Medicine program is an excellent option that can be completed in as few as ten trimesters.
 Students can take advantage of National University’s top-notch facilities such as laboratories, SMART boards, and the Training and Assessment Center, studying the latest, most innovative research, manipulation techniques and physiological tools to help every patient while gaining experience in one of the most rapidly rising fields of integrative medicine.

-Are you considering a future as a chiropractic physician?
+Are you considering becoming a chiropractic physician?
 If so, check out our career resource below to learn about the industry, job outlook, and the admission process.
-We also encourage you to learn more about the Doctor of Chiropractic Medicine program at NUHS by joining us for our upcoming Visit Day in Florida on Saturday, September 23.